alxwolf/ubios-cert/README.md

 # Valid and free TLS / SSL certificates for UniFi Consoles V4.x and V3.2.x

-Last update: October 12, 2024.
+Last update: October 13, 2024.

-*Public Service Announcement:* In best tradition, UI has established some new, of course undocumented, black magic around valid SSL certificates.
-This release now tries to cope with this new twist.
-With this current release, I believe the web frontend could be fixed, i.e. certs not overwritten each time at zulu zero dark.
-So, right now, RADIUS will still not work and Network Application (WifiMan and Guest Portal) has not been tested.
+*Public Service Announcement:* In its best tradition, UI has established some new, of course undocumented, black magic around valid SSL certificates.
+This project here tries to cope with this new twist.
+Web frontend and Hotspot are covered now, and WiFiMan will be toasted as soon as you use custom SSL certificates.
+This has been officially acknowledged by UI.
+Right now, RADIUS will still not work.

-I suggest you give Glenn R.'s [monster scripts](https://glennr.nl/s/unifi-lets-encrypt) a try.
-He's on the [UI community forums](https://community.ui.com/questions/UniFi-Installation-Scripts-or-UniFi-Easy-Update-Script-or-UniFi-Lets-Encrypt-or-UniFi-Easy-Encrypt-/ccbc7530-dd61-40a7-82ec-22b17f027776) and obviously knows extremely well, what needs to be done, but has not been willing to address the request for certificates issued with DNS-Challenge.
+I suggest you give Glenn R.'s [monster scripts](https://glennr.nl/s/unifi-lets-encrypt) a try - if you can.
+He's on the [UI community forums](https://community.ui.com/questions/UniFi-Installation-Scripts-or-UniFi-Easy-Update-Script-or-UniFi-Lets-Encrypt-or-UniFi-Easy-Encrypt-/ccbc7530-dd61-40a7-82ec-22b17f027776) and obviously knows extremely well what needs to be done, but is not willing to address the request for certificates issued with DNS-Challenge.
 Coincidently, he seems to work for UI and there is a UI team member called *UI-Glenn*.

 If you're able to convince him or UI to provide proper, out of the box support for securing communication with UI devices beyond having a self-signed "unifi.local" certificate - I will archive this project the next minute.
+In the meantime...

 ## What it does

-Spare you and your users from certificate errors when browsing to your UniFi Console's (Dream Machine Base / Pro / SE / R) administrative page, Guest Portal or RADIUS server.
+Spare you and your users from certificate errors when browsing to your UniFi Console's (Dream Machine Base / Pro / SE / R) administrative web frontend, Hotspot Portal ~~and RADIUS server~~.

 **TL;DR** jump to [Installation](#installation)

 It will install Neilpang's [`acme.sh`](https://github.com/acmesh-official/acme.sh), is extremely light as it runs on bare metal and survives (until further notice...) reboots and firmware upgrades (at least for minor revisions).
-No need fiddling around with `podman` installations.

 With that, it will